DenverSherman/COVID-and-the-2020-US-Election/README.md

 We wanted to determine if a there was a connection between the state election outcome and the data in the individual counties.

-Our desired outcome for the model was Winning Party, Dem or Rep.
+Our desired outcome for the model was Winning Party, Democrat (Dem) or Republican (Rep).

 We dropped the state, county, cate, Fips, total_population, latitude, and longitude fields to see if to prevent overfitting the model.